-Juventus are on the verge of their second Champions League final in three years, new investors are promising a revival of AC Milan and Inter Milan and Serie A is slowly casting off its reputation for sterile defensive fare.
+Juventus reached their second Champions League final in three years on Tuesday evening, new investors are promising a revival of AC Milan and and Serie A is casting off its reputation for sterile defensive fare.

-But it all risks being clouded by reminders of football’s dark ages: racism has returned to haunt the national sport.
+But the renaissance risks being clouded by reminders of football’s dark ages: the spectre of racism has returned to haunt the national sport.

-Muntari however was penalised, after failing to persuade the referee to suspend the match.
+Muntari, in contrast, was sanctioned, after failing to persuade the referee to suspend the match.

-Remonstrating with the fans earned him a first yellow card,; walking off, a second and an automatic one-match ban.
+Remonstrating with the fans earned him a first yellow card, walking off in frustration a while later got him a second and a sending off, leading to an automatic one-match ban.

 An outcry spearheaded by the international players’ union and the UN human rights agency saw the ban overturned on appeal.

-Muntari has subsequently sought to highlight his treatment in interviews.
-He says he was made to “feel like a criminal” and accused the game’s governing bodies of failing to take the race issue seriously.
+Muntari has subsequently sought to highlight his treatment in interviews, protesting at “being made to feel like a criminal” while the game’s governing bodies sit on their hands.

-Scrutiny of Italian football has increased after Juventus’ Moroccan defender Medhi Benatia cut short a TV interview on Saturday after reportedly hearing someone involved in the production describing him in racially derogatory terms.
+The spotlight on Italian football brightened after Juventus’s Moroccan defender Medhi Benatia cut short a TV interview at the weekend after reportedly hearing someone involved in the production describing him in racially derogatory terms.

 – ‘Racism never punished’ –

-But according to sociologist and writer Mauro Valeri, Italian football’s racism problem is only partly about sport reflecting the outside world.
+Italian football cannot be blamed for that incident.
+But sociologist and writer Mauro Valeri believes its racism problem is only partly about sport reflecting the outside world.

 “What happened with Muntari is a very important episode.
 But only because he reacted.
 Sadly, this kind of thing is all too common,” Valeri told AFP.